DecisionsDev/policy-corpus/benchmark_your_policy_automation_docs/README.md

+# Benchmarking
-# How to Benchmark your Policy automation against reference dataset
+## How to Benchmark your Policy automation against reference dataset
 P.S.
 The naming conventions used in this file are not mandatory and are introduced solely to facilitate understanding.

 To generate new policy cases and test them on an existing dataset, follow these guidelines: